Follow a short bush trail along Floods Creek from the picnic area all the way to the bottom of Somersby Falls in Brisbane Water National Park.

 The rest of the trail takes you all the way down to the bottom falls.
 Be careful as there are some very steep parts along this part of the track.
 Once you see the “No track beyond this point” sign, you’ve made it to the bottom!

 Make sure you bring appropriate shoes with you as the track can be quite steep and slippery at times.
-Safety first!

 The parking area at Somersby Falls is easy to reach.
 From Wisemans Ferry Rd, simply follow Somersby Falls Rd all the way to the end.